pmean/build-website/text/21/dataset-recommendations-jse.md

 The Journal of Statistics Education (now called the Journal of Statistics and Data Science Education) maintains an [archive of interesting datasets][jse01].
 The data documentation is mostly good, and you can find out more about these data sets in the journal articles themselves.
 Here are a few datasets that look interesting (I am skipping datasets from this archive that I have already used in class).

-A very old resource on the Internet with interesting datasets is statlib.
-The quality of the documentation is a bit uneven and some of the datasets are too simple to be used in my classes.
-Other files use oddball or obscure formats.
-But here are a few datasets that look interesting.
-I raise a question that might be worth exploring for each of these datasets.

 <!--more-->

 ### 2004 cars and trucks [data][jse02] and [documentation][jse03]